This topic has come up in several threads where it doesn’t belong, so it is getting its own thread.

 - Why does Guile get an easier motion for his super, but not Claw?

-- Why does Hawk get whiff animation on his command grab, but not Honda, especially considering that Hawk is worse
+- Why does Hawk get whiff animation on his command grab, but not Honda, especially considering that Hawk is worse than Honda?

 - Why remove Hawk’s round-ending tactic (corner throw loop) given that it is really hard to set up, really hard to do, and only guaranteed against a few characters, while leaving in Dictator’s round-ending tactic (ToD combo) which is much easier to set up, much easier to do, and guaranteed against the entire cast?